Good coverings of Alexandrov spaces: Introduction

 \begin{theorem} There exist a positive number $\e_0=\e_0(n,D,v_0)$, finitely many $M_1,\ldots, M_N \in \mathcal A(n,D,v_0)$ and finite simplicial complexes $K_1, \ldots, K_N$ such that \begin{enumerate} \item $\mathcal A(n,D,v_0) = \bigcup_{i=1}^N U_{GH}(M_i,\epsilon_0);$ \item for any $M\in U_{GH}(M_i,\epsilon_0)$, there exists a good covering $\mathcal U_M$ of $M$ whose nerve is isomorphic to $K_i$. \end{enumerate} \end{theorem}

 Here $U_{GH}(M,\epsilon)$ denotes the $\epsilon$-neighborhood of $M$ in the Gromov-Hausdorff distance.

-\begin{remark} \upshape Theorem \ref{thm:good-stab} is new even in the case of $M$ being a Riemannian manifold.
+\begin{remark} \upshape Theorem \ref{thm:good-stab} is new even in the case {when} $M$ is a Riemannian manifold.
 Together with Theorem \ref{thm:good-cover}, it enables us to compute the homotopy type of $M$ in terms of only the covering data of a good covering having only finite types. \end{remark}

 In the course of the proofs of Theorems \ref{thm:good-cover} and \ref{thm:good-stab}, we obtain the following, which is needed in the proof of Theorem \ref{thm:good-cover}(1) to show the conical property in the conditions of good coverings.